Live suggestions

 Real-world usage

-When implementing live suggestions on your website, here are a couple of things you might want to consider:
+When implementing live suggestions on your website, here are a couple of additional things you might want to consider:

 - While our